 If the emergency call is to be routed to an NG9-1-1 Emergency Services Network, the E-CSCF forwards the emergency call to the exit IBCF.

-The exit IBCF sends an HTTP signingRequest over the Ms reference point to the STI-AS/RPH-AS.
-The signingRequest includes an “attest” parameter that contains the attestation information received by the IBCF in Attestation-Info parameters in the SIP INVITE, as well as other PASSporT information (i.e., “orig”, “dest”, and “rph” claims and iat and origid).
+The exit IBCF sends an HTTP signingRequest over the Ms reference point to the STI-AS.
+The signingRequest includes an “attest” parameter that contains the attestation information received by the IBCF in Attestation-Info parameter in the SIP INVITE, as well as other PASSporT information (i.e., “orig”, “dest”, iat and origid).
+The signingRequest will also include an “rph” claim that contains an assertion of “ESorig” with the value “esnet.1”.

 NOTE: The STI-AS must be invoked after originating call processing.

+NOTE: Whether a single signingRequest message or separate signingRequest messages will be used to request signing of caller identity and RPH information is for further study.

-The RPH-AS function within/associated with the STI-AS in the originating SP (i.e., Service Provider A) determines through service provider-specific means the legitimacy of the content of the caller identity and the RPH field (i.e., the value in the “esnet” namespace) sent to it in the HTTP signingRequest.
+The STI-AS in the originating SP (i.e., Service Provider A) determines through service provider-specific means the legitimacy of the content of the caller identity and the RPH field (i.e., the value in the “esnet” namespace) sent to it in the HTTP signingRequest.
 The STI-AS then securely requests its private key from the SKS.

-The SKS provides the private key in the response, and the STI-AS signs and adds Identity header fields per [IETF RFC 8224].
+The SKS provides the private key in the response, and the STI-AS signs and adds identityHeader fields per [TS 24.229].

-The STI-AS returns a signed Identity header field value for the caller identity and a signed Identity header field value for the RPH in JSON objects.
+The STI-AS returns a signed identityHeader field value for the caller identity and a signed identityHeader field value for the RPH in JSON objects.

 The IBCF routes the SIP INVITE (with the Identity headers) over the NNI using standard inter-domain routing resolution.

-Upon receiving the SIP INVITE, the ingress IBCF in the NG9-1-1 Emergency Services Network sends an HTTP verificationRequest to the STI-VS (RPH-VS).
-The verificationRequest includes an identityHeader claim for each Identity header received, as well as the “to” parameter containing the destination identity from the To header, the “from” parameter containing the asserted identity from the From or P-Asserted-Identity, and a “time” parameter based on the Date header field in the incoming request.
+Upon receiving the SIP INVITE, the ingress IBCF in the NG9-1-1 Emergency Services Network sends an HTTP verificationRequest to the STI-VS. The verificationRequest includes an identityHeader claim for each Identity header received, as well as the “to” parameter containing the destination identity from the To header, the “from” parameter containing the asserted identity from the From or P-Asserted-Identity, and a “time” parameter based on the Date header field in the incoming request.

 NOTE: The STI-VS must be invoked before terminating call processing.